monteslu/hsync-wc/README.md

 ## Relaying ANY other TCP/IP port

-Add the port you want to relay to hsync:
+Add the ports you want to relay from your app through hsync:

 ```javascript
 hsyncCon.addSocketRelay({ port: 9000 }); // any service